hatonthecat/Sparkfun-Artemis-Nano-File-Server/Project Log.md

 https://learn.sparkfun.com/tutorials/artemis-development-with-the-arduino-ide/resources-and-going-further

 After several hours, the Artemis Nano is has a steady red light and blinking blue light.
 I have not seen the yellow light since I plugged it in hours ago.
+Update it only appears when I tug on the USB connection, which can cause an unstable current.
+Allowing the board to rest without frequent movement helps ensure it does not get a variable current.